By the end of this section, you will be able to:

 How is pressure for inflationary price increases shown in an AD/AS model?

 What are some of the ways in which exports and imports can affect the AD/AS model?

 Critical Thinking Questions

 Suppose the level of structural unemployment increases.
-How would the increase in structural unemployment be illustrated in the AD/AS model?
+How would you illustrate the increase in structural unemployment in the AD/AS model?
 Hint: How does structural unemployment affect potential GDP?

 If foreign wealth-holders decide that the United States is the safest place to invest their savings, what would the effect be on the economy here?
 Show graphically using the AD/AS model.

 The AD/AS model is static.
 It shows a snapshot of the economy at a given point in time.
 Both economic growth and inflation are dynamic phenomena.
 Suppose economic growth is 3% per year and aggregate demand is growing at the same rate.
 What does the AD/AS model say the inflation rate should be?

 Library of Economics and Liberty.
 “The Concise Encyclopedia of Economics: Jean-Baptiste Say.” http://www.econlib.org/library/Enc/bios/Say.html.

 Library of Economics and Liberty.
 “The Concise Encyclopedia of Economics: John Maynard Keynes.” http://www.econlib.org/library/Enc/bios/Keynes.html.